jxlee423/Edge-Flow-Hypothesis-Tests/README.md

 - **Enhanced Documentation**: Step-by-step guides for using the tools and interpreting results.

 ## 📂 Folders and Files Overview

-- `CI/`: Contains all covariance matrices and the resulting bootstrapped confidence intervals.
 - `Datasets/`: Stores processed, raw, and synthetic datasets used in the analysis.